Runs Oct 28 - Nov 21, 2021

 The production is based on Pankrác ’45 by Czech playwright Martina Kinská and translated by Barbara Day.

 The live, in-person performance opens Thursday, October 28, 2021 and runs through Sunday, November 21, 2021.
 It features Karin Rosnizeck as Adina, Lisa Hodsoll as Julča, Stacy Whittle as Lída, Sara Barker as Hana, and Aniko Olah as Nova.
-It is directed by Karin Rosnizeck and will be presented at the Atlas Performing Arts Center in Washington, DC.
+It is co-directed by Melissa Robinson and Karin Rosnizeck with Katelyn Foster as the assistant director.
+The set and projections are handled by Johnny Dahm Robertson, lighting is by Marianne Meadows, and costumes are by Brandee Matthies.
+It will be presented at the Atlas Performing Arts Center in Washington, DC.

 D.C.
 Theatre Scene Profile